Hayestown, Connecticut: History

 Hayestown (sometimes historically spelled Hay's Town) was considered part of the Great Plain District prior to being recognized as a separate settlement.
 Similar to Great Plain and other neighboring communities, parts of Hayestown were lost to flooding due to the 1928 construction of Candlewood Lake.
-However, as a result, the area would become known as a travel destination of sorts, with lodging options for visitors, including Wildman's Landing Lodge, Candlewood Motel, and its own Holiday Inn.
+However, as a result, the area would become known as a tourist destination of sorts, with lodging options for visitors, including Wildman's Landing Lodge, Candlewood Motel, and its own Holiday Inn.